Open Budget Survey Results

 How comprehensive is the content of the key budget documents that South Sudan makes available to the public?

-South Sudan’s transparency score of 7 in the OBS 2019 is near its score in 2017.
+South Sudan’s transparency score of 15 in the OBS 2021 is moderately higher than its score in 2019.

 South Sudan has increased the availability of budget information by: